-Criterion Article 22 (1) Verification Report 39 Provision of historical perfor- mance data before pricing Verification Method: Legal (Transaction documents) / Due Diligence / Data The historical performance data provided by the Originator on its PDH portfolio include the following areas: Arrears in percentages in monthly buckets from 31-60 days past due to 151-179 days past due and >= 180 days past due on a monthly basis (covering the period from April 2016 until September 2021). • Prepayments (shown as 1-Month and 3 Months average CPR) in total amounts and percentages on a monthly basis (covering the period from April 2016 until September 2021).
-In addition, the following external data on the Irish mortgage market sourced from the CBI for PDH mortgages have been provided: • Arrears (> 3 months) on a quarterly basis (covering the period from March 2011 until September 2021).
-Repossession Rates on a quarterly basis (covering the period from March 2011 until September 2021).
+Criterion Article 22 (1) Verification Report 39 Provision of historical perfor- Verification Method: Legal (Prospectus) / Due Diligence / Data mance data before pricing The historical performance data provided by the Originator on its PDH portfolio include the following areas: Arrears in percentages in monthly buckets from 30-59 days past due to 150-179 days past due and >= 180 days past due on a monthly basis (covering the period from April 2016 until April 2023). • Prepayments (shown as 1-Month and 3 Months average CPR) in total amounts and percentages on a monthly basis (covering the period from April 2016 until April 2023).
+In addition, the following external data on the Irish mortgage market sourced from the CBI for Irish owner-occupied mortgages have been provided: • Arrears (> 3 months) on a quarterly basis (covering the period from March 2011 until March 2023).
+Repossession Rates on a quarterly basis (covering the period from March 2011 until March 2023).
 The arrears and repossession rates serve as a proxy for delinquencies and gross losses, respectively.
-The combined data history, which will be provided prior to pricing in the form of a data package in electronic format and/or information provided in the Final Prospectus, covers a period of at least 5 years required under Article 22 (1) of the Securitisation Regulation.
+The combined data history, which has been provided prior to pricing in the form of a data package in electronic format and/or information provided in the Prospectus, covers a period of at least 5 years required under Article 22 (1) of the Securitisation Regulation.
 Both the performance data provided by the Originator itself and the external data sourced from the CBI represent data provided for "substantially similar exposures" to those being securitised.
 According to the EBA Guidelines, the substantially similar exposures are not limited to exposures held on the balance sheet of the originator.
 For the Transaction, the requirement regarding "substantially similar exposures" is fulfilled given that (i) the most relevant factors determining the expected performance of the underlying exposures in the securitised portfolio such as the type of mortgage loan (owner-occupied), customer profile, borrower domicile across Ireland and information from external databases are similar for both the securitised portfolio, the Originator's total portfolio and the external data on the Irish mortgage market and, (ii) as a result of such similarity, it can be reasonably expected that their performance would, on the basis of indications such as past performance and over the life of the transaction, not be significantly different.